Alan Shepard: Awards and honors

 Shepard's high school alma mater in Derry, Pinkerton Academy, has a building named after him, and the school team is called the Astros after his career as an astronaut.
+Alan B. Shepard Middle School, which opened in 1961 in Deerfield, Illinois, was the first building named in his honor.
 Alan B. Shepard High School, in Palos Heights, Illinois, which opened in 1976, was named in his honor.
 Framed newspapers throughout the school depict various accomplishments and milestones in Shepard's life.
 Additionally, an autographed plaque commemorates the dedication of the building.
 The school newspaper is named Freedom 7 and the yearbook is entitled Odyssey.
 Blue Origin's suborbital space tourism rocket, the New Shepard, is named after Shepard.

 In a 2010 Space Foundation survey, Shepard was ranked as the ninth most popular space hero (tied with astronauts Buzz Aldrin and Gus Grissom).
 In 2011, NASA honored Shepard with an Ambassador of Exploration Award, consisting of a Moon rock encased in Lucite, for his contributions to the U.S. space program.
 His family members accepted the award on his behalf during a ceremony on April 28 at the United States Naval Academy Museum in Annapolis, Maryland, where it is on permanent display.
 On May 4, 2011, the U.S. Postal Service issued a first-class stamp in Shepard's honor, the first U.S. stamp to depict a specific astronaut.
 The first day of issue ceremony was held at NASA's Kennedy Space Center Visitor Complex.

 Each year, the Space Foundation, in partnership with the Astronauts Memorial Foundation and NASA, present the Alan Shepard Technology in Education Award for outstanding contributions by K–12 educators or district-level administrators to educational technology.
 The award recognizes excellence in the development and application of technology in the classroom or to the professional development of teachers.
 The recipient demonstrates exemplary use of technology either to foster lifelong learners or to make the learning process easier.